weibeld/heroku-buildpack-run/README.md

 heroku config:set BUILDPACK_RUN=script.sh
 ~~~

-The specified value must be a filename relative to the root directory of your app, so it could also be, for example, `bin/script.sh`.
+The specified value must be a filename relative to the root directory of your app, so it could also be something like `bin/script.sh` or `./script.sh`.

 Note that the `BUILDPACK_RUN` config variable takes precedence over the default `buildpack-run.sh` file.
 So, if you have both, a `BUILDPACK_RUN` variable and a `buildpack-run.sh` file, then only the file in `BUILDPACK_RUN` will be executed.